Wollivan/SquadronLeader/README.md

 The aeronauts will share:

 - 1 of each move template
-- 1 range string (with 2 knots 23cm apart)
+- 1 range string
-- 4 Red d8 (Attack dice)
+- 3-4 Red d8 (Attack dice)
 - 4 Green d8 (Defense dice)
+- 1-2 Blue d8 (Bonus dice)

 At the start of the game each player secretly assigns the numbers 4,3,3,2 to their Attack, Defense, Speed & Health and simultaneously reveals their choices.